Magic Fforest: a new kind of family holiday

 So what goes on?

-Fforest by Cold at nightGather takes place over two weeks: Monday 14 to Sunday 20 August, and Monday 21 to Sunday 27.
+Fforest by Cold at nightGather takes place over two weeks: Monday 23 July to Sunday 5 August.
 The ‘festival’ element comes courtesy of a revolving cast who provide workshops, creative play and outdoor activity in the day; films, live music, DJs and performers in the evenings.
 This year’s activities include foraging, charcuterie, beer and bread making, willow weaving, drumming, wood carving, pottery, illustration, den building, tree climbing, canoeing, wild swimming… something for everyone, then.

-Fforest by Cold at nightA week at Gather costs £150 for adults, £70 for children, and it’s free for infants.
-All workshops, talks, walks, performances and activities are included; accommodation and food are extra.
+Fforest by Cold at nightA week at Gather includes access to all workshops, talks, walks, performances and activities; accommodation and food are extra.
 They’ve got on-site accommodation in various cabins, shacks, lofts, domes and bell tents, and also tent/campervan pitches.
 Although you can bring your own food, it’d be a shame to miss out on theirs: lots of home-grown veg, local meat and fish barbecued over charcoal they make themselves in the woods, bread and pizza from the wood-fired oven, guest chefs, campfire cookouts, Mexican street food.
 Y Bwthyn, the on-site stone pub, serves up Welsh craft ales and ciders.
 You can book here.

 Anything else to do in the area?